- Pernicious anemia occurs when your body can’t absorb enough vitamin B-12, which is needed to make healthy red blood cells.

 - vitamin B-12 injections that are slowly decreased over time

-- CBC tests to measure vitamin B-12 and iron levels in blood serum
+- complete blood counts to measure vitamin B-12 and iron levels in blood serum

 - blood tests to monitor replacement treatments

 Vitamin B-12 injections can be given daily or weekly until the B-12 levels return to normal (or close to normal).
 During the first few weeks of treatment, your doctor may recommend limiting physical activity.
 After your vitamin B-12 levels are normal, you’ll only need to get the shot once per month.
 You can administer the shots yourself or have someone else give them to you at home to save you trips to the doctor.

 After your B-12 levels are normal, your doctor may recommend you take regular doses of B-12 supplements instead of the injection.
 These come in pills, nasal gels, and sprays.